 It’s been 7 1/2 years ago since the last time I ate nasi tumpeng and that was on our wedding day in Indonesia.
 My mom’s good friend prepared a jumbo version of nasi tumpeng (enough to feed a large crowd) with elaborate entrees and side dishes surrounding the rice cone.
 I believe I still have the photo somewhere.
 Not in this computer, but somewhere.
-I need to find it and include it in this post (hopefully soon!)
 It was sooo delicious and pretty!

-Nasi tumpeng is usually seen on festive occasions like wedding, birthday or any celebrations.
-My mini nasi tumpeng is a much more humbled version.
-The nice thing about nasi tumpent is you can include as many entrees and side dishes as you like or just a few if you prefer.
+Nasi tumpeng is a traditional Indonesian rice dish usually seen at festive occasions like wedding, birthday party or any important celebrations.
+My mini nasi tumpeng is a much more humble version.
+The nice thing about nasi tumpeng is you can include as many entrees and side dishes as you like or just a few if you prefer.
 I have air-fried chicken wings, hard-boiled eggs, gado gado, sambal ikan teri (without the sambal so my kids can eat)

 Ayam Goreng Kremes (Twice-cooked chicken with spice crunch)